adil-waqar/adil-waqar/README.md

 </div>

 - 🎓 I just graduated with a MS in CS from <a href="https://www.usc.edu/">USC<a/>
-- 🔭 I’m currently working on MongoDB, NodeJS and ReactJS.
+- 🔭 I’m currently working on building a microservice built on top of Nestjs, MySQL and lots of other funky things.
 - 🌱 I’m currently learning Golang.
-- 👯 I’m looking to collaborate on interesting open-source projects built on top of the MERN stack.
+- 👯 I’m looking to collaborate on interesting open-source projects built on top of the MERN/MEAN stack.
 - 💬 Ask me about travelling, food and creating impact.
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/adil-waqar/">Linkedin<a/>
-- 😄 Pronouns: He/Him
 - ⚡ Fun fact: I once slept for 24 hours straight :))

 <!--